 I started looking into ways to boost the signal, discovering that many mobile broadband users in rural Australia use Yagi antennas.
 These are highly directional and, if used correctly, can pick up signals from towers several kilometres away.
 I didn't have the tools available to DIY one, so turned to eBay for a sketchy Chinese alternative.
 What I got was this:

 When it eventually arrived, I quickly discovered that it didn't work.
 At all.
 I opened up the mysterious grey plastic box that the coax feeds into to find the core soldered to one end of the driven element, the shield soldered to the other, and a little bit of thin coax soldered to both - presumably for some cheap impedance matching between the cable and antenna.
 Whatever it was doing, it wasn't doing it very well.
-I tried replacing it with a half-wave coax balun as detailed here:
+I tried replacing it with a half-wave coax balun as detailed here (original link, photos lost to the mists of time):

 I could now pick up signal, but it wasn't any better than just hanging the dongle out the window.
 I don't know if it was the fact that the elements were just crimped on, or that the spacing between them hadn't been measured at all, but the speeds I got with the antenna connected were somehow worse.